seanpmaxwell/React-Ts-Best-Practices/README.md

 export default WelcomeMessage;
 ```

-You can put parent components before their supporting children with any declaration style: JSX only looks up a child component when the parent renders, after the module has finished loading.
-I prefer function declarations for consistency with the TypeScript guide.

-Named arrow functions are valid too and generally receive useful names in stack traces.
-This preference is about organization—not a React requirement or an inherent performance advantage.
+Any declaration style lets parents precede children—JSX resolves a child when the parent renders, after the module loads.
+I use declarations for consistency with the TypeScript guide.
+Named arrow functions are valid and get useful stack-trace names; this is organizational preference, not a React requirement or performance win.

-Classes remain supported, but function components are the usual choice for new components.
-Some specialized patterns, such as implementing an error boundary directly, may still involve a class or a supporting library.
+Class components remain supported, but functions are the norm.
+Some patterns, such as a hand-rolled error boundary, may still need a class or library.

 #### Declare child components at module scope

-When small components share a file, place the parent first and its supporting children below it.
+When small components share a file, put the parent first and children below.

-Do not define a component inside another component merely to keep it nearby.
-That creates a new component type on each render and can cause its subtree to remount and lose local state.

-Keep the definition outside and pass the values it needs as props.
+Never define a component inside another just to keep it nearby.
+That creates a new component type each render, remounting the subtree and losing local state.
+Define it outside and pass what it needs as props.

 #### Type the props

-Use a descriptive props type, such as `UserProfileProps`, rather than a generic name when the component is shared or the file contains several components.
+Use a descriptive props type like `UserProfileProps` when the component is shared or the file has several components.

 ```tsx
 interface WelcomeMessageProps {